rmariuzzo/config-webpack-plugin/README.md

 }
 ```

+ > 💁 `config-webpack-plugin` will replace any of these values if the key has a match in the **environment variables**.

 ## Development

 If you want to collaborate with the development of `config-webpack-plugin` you need to have installed NodeJS 6 and Gulp.
 Then follow these instructions to make my life easier: